Lipová (Prostějov District): Etymology

-The name is derived from lipový les, i.e. 'linden forest'.
+The name Lipová is derived from lipový les, i.e. 'linden forest'.

 Geography

 Lipová is located about 18 km west of Prostějov and 28 km west of Olomouc.
 It lies in the Drahany Highlands.
 The highest point is at 635 m above sea level.
 The Hloučela River flows through the municipality.

 History

 The first written mention of Lipová is from 1379.
 Until 1960, Lipová, Hrochov and Seč were three separate municipalities.
 In 1961, they were merged.

 Transport

 There are no railways or major roads passing through the municipality.